restfulapi/restful-api/README.md

             mavenRepo name: "core-architecture",
                   root: "http://m039200.ellucian.com:8081/artifactory/core-architecture"

-Then include the plugin and its dependencies by adding the following to the plugin section of BuildConfig.groovy:
+In the plugins section of BuildConfig.groovy add:

         compile "core-architecture:grails-restful-api:0.1"

+Note that if you are using the artifactory repository, that this is a *internal only* site.
+Source distributed to clients that depends on downloads from the internal artifactory repository will not work.
+If you are not using the recommended git submodule approach, ensure that you package the plugin with your application or otherwise make it avaiable.

+###Configure plugin dependencies
+Irrespective of the method used to install the RESTful plugin, the following changes must be made to include the plugin dependencies.
+The plugin depends on both the inflector plugin, and spock plugins.
+(The spock dependency is for the RestSpecification testing class.)

+In the dependencies section of BuildConfig.groovy add:

+    test "org.spockframework:spock-grails-support:0.7-groovy-2.0"

+In the plugins section of BuildConfig.groovy add:

         compile ":inflector:0.2"

         test(":spock:0.7") {
           exclude "spock-grails-support"
         }

-In the dependencies section of BuildConfig.groovy, add:

-    test "org.spockframework:spock-grails-support:0.7-groovy-2.0"

-The plugin depends on both the inflector plugin, and spock plugins.
-(The spock dependency is for the RestSpecification testing class.)

-Note that if you are using the artifactory repository, that this is a *internal only* site.
-Source distributed to clients that depends on downloads from the internal artifactory repository will not work.
-If you are not using the recommended git submodule approach, ensure that you package the plugin with your application or otherwise make it avaiable.

 ##Details